 If you have kids around this age, here are some important things you should know about the popular app:

 What it is and why do kids like it?

 You can download the TikTok app and watch content without creating an account.
-But if you want to create and upload videos, comment or like content, follow other users, interact with other users’ content (for example sing a duet with them), invite or find contacts, share your video on other social media platforms, and a host of other options, you would have to sign up.
+But if you want to create and upload videos, you would have to sign up.
+Signing up will allow you to comment or like content, follow other users, interact with other users’ content (for example sing a duet with them), invite or find contacts, share your video on other social media platforms, and a host of other options.
 Content is organized by hashtags and are easily searchable.

 Everything To Know About TikTok, The App That’s Everywhere On The Internet | Think | NBC News